Allov/knockout-dialoger/README.md

 ## Using a dialog

-Now that you created a dialog, you may to display it and get data from it.
+Now that you created a dialog, you may want to display it and get data from it.

 ### Displaying a dialog